awsdocs/amazon-ec2-user-guide/doc_source/iam-policy-structure.md

 |  VPN connection  |  arn:aws:ec2:*region*:*account*:vpn\-connection/*vpn\-connection\-id* Where *vpn\-connection\-id* is vpn\-*xxxxxxxx*  |
 |  VPN gateway  |  arn:aws:ec2:*region*:*account*:vpn\-gateway/*vpn\-gateway\-id* Where *vpn\-gateway\-id* is vgw\-*xxxxxxxx*  |

 Many Amazon EC2 API actions involve multiple resources\.
 For example, `AttachVolume` attaches an Amazon EBS volume to an instance, so an IAM user must have permissions to use the volume and the instance\.
-To specify multiple resources in a single statement, separate their ARNs with commas, as follows:
+To specify multiple resources in a single statement, separate their ARNs with commas, as follows\.

 ```
 "Resource": ["arn1", "arn2"]